wzaldivar/berimbau-vcl/README.txt

 I had abandoned this project years ago when stop working on Delphi and move to C++, Python and Java worlds.
-I wanted during years to depurate de code of WZ70 VCL my own code base and transform it to Berimbau VCL but isn´t in my plans, I don´t know if it will be again in my plans sometime in the future and Delphi 7 is so old now.
+I wanted during years to depurate the code of WZ70 VCL my own code base and transform it to Berimbau VCL but isn´t in my plans, I don´t know if it will be again in my plans sometime in the future and Delphi 7 is so old now.
 So I'm adding WZ70 into files of the project for someone who need it